OWASP/www-chapter-bristol-uk/index.md

 * Short / lightning talks, approximately 10 minutes on a specific subject
 * Longer talks between 30 and 45 minutes
 * Wider ranging presentation or tutorials up to an hour long

-## Chapter Meetings

-Please see the [Meetup](https://www.meetup.com/owasp-bristol/) page for the schedule and to register for meetings.
-Typically our meetings are held in the evening and last for a couple of hours.

-### Check our Upcoming Meetup Events

-{% include chapter_events.html group=page.meetup-group %}

 ## Meeting Supporters